 - This oil is used against snake bite.

 - Fennel oil is used in lotion and creams as in lotion fennel oil is a good ingredient.

 - With the regular uses of fennel oil skin can be smoothness and soft by removing roughness and wrinkles.

 - Fennel oil restores the moisture leaving facial muscle relaxed.

-- It is used as flavoring agent in some toothpaste (You should Know About Menthol Useful in Toothpaste)
+- It is used as a flavoring agent in some toothpaste (You Should Know About Menthol Useful in Toothpaste)

 - Fennel oil is used widely for culinary purpose.